Formula Bot Alternatives: 9 Tools Compared (2026)

 Tool Best For Starting Price Key Differentiator Verdict

-Anomaly AI Full data analysis Free tier AI data analyst with SQL transparency Best upgrade from formulas to analysis
+Anomaly AI AI analyst workspace Free tier Analyzes spreadsheet and database data beyond formulas Best upgrade from formulas to AI analysis

 ChatGPT Ad-hoc formula help Free / $20/mo General-purpose AI + file analysis Most versatile for casual use